wts-thomas/wts-property-tools/readme.txt

 == Changelog ==

+2.2.1 - 10-09-2025
+- Updated Version Checker to ensure propert fectching of updates.

 2.2.0 - 10-09-2025
 - Reordered the Tables to show Match first.
 - Adjustments to the Cron email template.